lzeeorno/Gan-reviewPaper/README.md

 * scipy 1.1.0

 ## Acknowledgements
-This implementation has been based on [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections) and tested with Pytorch 0.4.0 on Ubuntu 16.04 using GPU.
+This implementation has been based on [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections).
+I tried to implement this repository as much as possible with original, but some models are a little different due to some methods was dropped from Scipy.
+Also, dataloader with different dimension read in  image Normalization